Guidance on completion of a CPRD Research Data Governance (RDG) Application

 • Descriptive studies – These include ecological studies, cross-sectional analyses, drug utilisation studies, and case series assessment, which focus mainly on identifying patterns or trends in disease occurrence over time.

 • Exploratory/ Hypothesis Generating – Exploratory or hypothesis generating studies are often descriptive studies that aim to reveal patterns associated with a specific condition or event, without an emphasis on testing pre-specified hypotheses.
 Thus, the emphasis of such studies is on estimation.
 Some quantities that can be estimated in exploratory studies are the prevalence and incidence of a disease, the resources required to treat a disease, or utilisation patterns of a product.
-Hypothesis generating, or exploratory studies, are acceptable within a defined framework (i.e. they do not constitute data mining), and there is a clear commitment to report the results accordingly.
+Hypothesis generating, or exploratory studies, are acceptable within a defined framework (i.e., they do not constitute data mining), and there is a clear commitment to report the results accordingly.

 • Hypothesis Testing – Hypothesis testing studies in epidemiology involves the use of data to make statistical decisions about the associations of a disease, or the degree of exposure to an agent or product and its relationship with disease.
 Hypothesis testing studies are therefore intended to provide results by testing hypotheses with clearly defined exposures and outcomes.
 Analysis of the data must therefore be based on predefined valid analysis plans.

-• Methodological – Methodological studies include studies of statistical methods, comparisons of study designs, etc… The analysis of data should be based on a predefined valid analysis plan.
+• Methodological – Methodological studies include studies of statistical methods, comparisons of study designs, etc. The analysis of data should be based on a predefined valid analysis plan.

-Study Design
+Study Design [max.
+100 words]

 Reviewer Assessment Criteria